-Grown-up parties just grew up.
-Gathering of every kind can sip cocktails in the bar, chill in the hot tub, and enjoy a spot of ice hockey or pool in the games room.
+Where grown ups gather for sophisticated fun.
+Make your gathering a special time, sip a cocktail in the bar, chill in the hot tub, and enjoy a spot of ice hockey or pool in the games room.
 Dine grandly beneath the glinting chandeliers, paint nearby Bath any colour you like, then it’s off to your themed luxury bedroom.

-The House in the Shoe, on the edge of the Cotswolds’ honey-coloured cottages, ivy-covered inns, meandering streams and rolling hills, sleeps 24 friends, families, kids or revellers.
+The House in the Shoe, on the edge of the Cotswolds’ honey-coloured cottages, ivy-covered inns, meandering streams and rolling hills, has 8 bedrooms, sleeping 16-24 friends, families and kids.
 Celebrate big days, special occasions, imminent nuptials, or just life itself in something grand, gracious and very, very grown-up.

 Switch on to the superfast fibre broadband, connect to the Naim Mu-so2 music streaming system, or get all cosy old-school and gather round the grand piano, spin some vinyl or battle it out over bar football or table tennis in the games room.
 In the evenings, let the logs burn as you load up a movie or a match from Now TV.
 Sleep deeply in crisp cotton.

-Take the party outdoors, with an acre of gorgeous grounds for fun and frolics.
+Enjoy the acre of gorgeous grounds for fun and frolics.
 Dine or drink on raised terraces that sit either side of a lawn that’s ripe for cricket or croquet.
 Savour the silence as the pub sign creaks in the wind.

 Belt a ball around the garden, watch the kids wear out the trampoline.
 Then, as darkness descends, dive into the hot tub, built for nine and stare upwards.
 Only Bath’s eerie light disturbs a night sky that glitters with a billion stars.